casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 Deploying the contract
 ^^^^^^^^^^^^^^^^^^^^^^^

-The next step is to define a struct that has its own VM instance and implements the ERC-20 methods.
+The next step is to define a struct that has its own virtual machine (VM) instance and implements the ERC-20 methods.
 This struct holds a `TestContext` of its own.
 The *contract_hash* and the *session_code* won’t change after the contract is deployed, so it is good to keep them handy.

 This code snippet builds the context and includes the compiled contract *.wasm* binary being tested.
-The ``TestFixture`` creates a new instance of the ``CONTRACT_ERC20_TOKEN`` with the following accounts:
+The ``TestFixture`` struct creates a new instance of the ``CONTRACT_ERC20_TOKEN`` with the following accounts:

 * `ali` - account used to deploy the contract
 * `bob`